udzura/slides/rubykaigi2024/index.md

 _backgroundImage: url(./rubykaigi2024-bgs-title.png)
 -->

-# All about My Super Great Code
+# An mruby for WebAssembly

 ## Presentation by Uchio Kondo